Program

 The application takes about 30 minutes to complete.
 You may save your application and return to it later.

-At the end of the application, you will need to pay a non-refundable $120 application fee.
+At the end of the application, you will need to pay a non-refundable application fee: $125 for domestic students and $145 for international students.
 Your application will not be processed until payment is received.

 Submit Required Documents

 Once you've submitted your online application, you will have access to upload your required documents, and provide the contact information for your references.
-To do this, go to the "Supplemental Items & Documents" tab in your application, and upload the documents outlined below.
+To do this, go to the "Supplemental Items & Documents" tab in your application.

 Preliminary Statement of Marks